Cooperation in public goods game on square lattices with agents changing interaction groups: Results

 \subsubsection{Diversification of the group}

-The simplest extension of the situation discussed above is give by the scenario where the agents are free to choose their interaction group from the full population.
+The simplest extension of the situation discussed above is given by the scenario where the agents are free to choose their interaction group from the full population.
 This means that the interaction group of each agent is defined by the full graph of connections between agents.

 Let us first focus in the case where the freedom of choosing the interaction group is limited by fixing the number of interacting agents $K$ only.
-This corresponds to lifting the spatial restriction of the 2D lattice geometry which is fixing the number of interacting agents.
-In the case of the local scenario with von Neumann or Moore spatial neighbourhoods this would be equivalent to a static model with fixed interaction group.
+This corresponds to lifting the spatial restriction of the 2D lattice geometry, which fixes the number of interacting agents.
+In the case of the local scenario with von Neumann or Moore spatial neighbourhoods, this would be equivalent to a static model with fixed interaction group.
 This effectively changes the geometry of the interactions into the complete graph.

 In this situation, each agent can interact not only with the agents it will select, but also with the agents selecting it.
-Indeed, the average number of size of interacting neighbourhoods is given by
+Indeed, the average number of interacting neighbours is given by

 where $d$ is the size of the graph, which is in this case $d=L\times L$.
 With the increase sized in the of the lattice, we get the scaling